FertigLab/J1798_trial_paper/README.md

 # Overview

-This repository contains code to generate figures for the paper by M. Baretti et al. "Entinostat in combination with nivolumab in metastatic pancreatic ductal adenocarcinoma: a phase 2 clinical trial" accepted for publication in Nature Communications.
+This repository contains code to generate figures for the paper by M. Baretti et al. "Entinostat in combination with nivolumab in metastatic pancreatic ductal adenocarcinoma: a phase 2 clinical trial" published in Nature Communications: https://www.nature.com/articles/s41467-024-52528-7.

 ## Input data
 Most of the input data are available in the `input_data` folder.
 Restrictions apply to the availability of patient data and so the